 In Canada, lenders want your T4s, your employment letters, your two years of self-employment income.
 They’re underwriting you.

 In the US, it’s completely different.
 They’re underwriting the property.
 It’s called a DSCR loan — Debt Service Coverage Ratio.
+If you want a plain-English breakdown of what a DSCR loan is, DSCR Authority has a solid primer.
 The question they ask is simple: does this property make enough rent to cover the mortgage?
 If the answer is yes, you qualify.

 Does the house make a dollar a month?
 You qualify.
 That’s how different it is.